FMU Container Builder — GUI¶

 |---|---|

-| Input Port | Port name (read-only) |
+| Input Port | Port name (read-only).
+Clock and binary ports are excluded. |

 | Start Value | User-defined start value (editable).
 A gray placeholder shows the FMU's default value. |